DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives
   - **Strategic Plan**: a strategic plan is a long-term plan (useful for 5 years); it defines the org's security purpose
     - A strategic plan should include risk assessment
-  - **Tactical Plan**: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan
+  - **Tactical Plan**: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan or can be crafted ad hoc based on unpredicted events
   - **Operational Plan**: a short-term, highly detailed plan based on strategic or tactical plans
     - Strategy, goals, missions,and objectives — support each other in a heirarchy
     - **Objectives**: are closest to the ground-level and represent small efforts to help you achieve a mission